Xinx-hub-lab/starbucks_customer_data_analysis/sql_fundamentals/sql_install_and_uninstall.md

 mysql -u root -p
 # zsh: command not found: mysql
 ```
-If the output showed just as above in the comments, it means uninstall is successful
+If you see the messages shown in the comments, the uninstallation was successful.

-3. Delete Related Folders and Files
+### Step 3: Remove Related Folders and Files
+Execute these commands to remove residual files.
 ```bash
 sudo rm -rf  /usr/local/mysql
 sudo rm -rf  /usr/local/mysql*